First Schoolhouse in Cherokee County

 Construction on the first Gaffney High School began in 1923 and was completed three years later at the current site on Frederick Street.
 An addition was added and the original structure was replaced with a new building in the 1970s.

 In 1948, Cherokee County had 41 white and 38 black schools, including four high schools.
 26 were one-teacher schools, 25 had two teachers and only 11 white and two black schools had over four teachers.
 There were 7,188 students and 250 teachers in 28 school districts.
-Schools were delayed that year by the outbreak of polio, a crippling disease which caused city council to bar public gatherings for children under 17 except for church.
-The City Council briefly lifted the ban but reinstated it after superintendent Jonathan F. McKown postponed opening schools until Sept.
-15.
+Schools were delayed that year by the outbreak of polio, a crippling disease which caused the City Council to bar public gatherings for children under 17 except for church.
+The City Council briefly lifted the ban but re-instated it after superintendent Jonathan F. McKown postponed opening schools until September 15th.

 Despite the ruling, the early 1960s saw white students still